samerjouhar/reflect/README.md

 - **Mood trend chart** to visualize emotional patterns over time.
 - **Monthly reflections** that highlight recurring themes.
 - **Offline-first** – works without an internet connection.
+- **AI-powered reflections** – uses the OpenAI API to generate summaries, suggestions, and recurring theme analysis from your entries.

 ---